-ACKNOWLEDGEMENTS.
 I would like to thank all the amateurs who have taken part in the grey-line studies so far.
 At times it has been frustrating to say the least.
-We are particularly indebted to Mike, VP8NO, who had virtually to give up amateur radio operating while his Elecraft K2 was pushed into service as a long-term beacon.
+We are particularly indebted to Mike VP8NO who had to virtually give up amateur radio operating while his Elecraft K2 was pushed into service as a long-term beacon.

-If you are interested in taking part in grey-line research, see the website given below.
-I also presented these results at the 2005 RSGB HF Convention.
+If you are interested in taking part in grey-line research go to http://uk.groups.yahoo.com/group/grey-line .
+I am also presenting these results at the 2005 RSGB HF Convention.